-Therefore ECHA does not agree with the use of organic carbon solubility to differentiate effects in sediment toxicity tests, and hence its broader use.
-You shall therefore not use the organic carbon solubility in sediment alone to establish the maximum test concentration.
+Therefore, ECHA does not agree with the use of organic carbon solubility to differentiate effects in the Hyallela test, and hence its more broad use.

-For the toxicity testing, you shall measure the test substance concentration in the sediment, pore water and overlying water.
-All food shall be added to the sediment prior to the commencement of the test.
+For the toxicity testing, you shall measure the test substance concentration in the sediment, porewater and overlying water.
+All food shall be added to the sediment prior to the commencement of the tests.

-In your comments you agree to carry out the requested OECD TG 218 chironomid test for L5 unless the sediment simulation testing (including read-across) indicates that this is not necessary (i.e. the substance is not P/vP).
+In your comments you agree to carry out the requested OECD TG 218 Chironomus test for L4 unless the sediment simulation testing (including read-across) indicates that this is not necessary.
 You propose to use natural sediment.
 You state that an appropriate reference substance with a non-polar narcotic mode-of-action will be included to demonstrate the comparability of the study results to studies conducted in artificial sediment.
-You updated dossier(s) notes that reference toxicants under consideration include pyrethroid substances.
+Your updated dossier notes that reference toxicants under consideration include pyrethroid substances.